elixir-lang/elixir/docs/2_diving_in.md

 > Note: If you are an Erlang developer, you will notice that we used the `elem` and `setelem` functions instead of Erlang's `element` and `setelement`.
 The reason for this choice is that Elixir attempts to normalize Erlang API's to always receive the `subject` of the function as the first argument.

 Since updating a tuple is expensive, when we want to iterate, add or remove elements, we use lists.
-Since lists are linked, it means accessing the first element of the list is very cheap, however, accessing the n-th element will require the algorithm to pass to n-1 nodes before reaching the n-th.
-We can access the `head` of the list as follow:
+Since lists are linked, it means accessing the first element of the list is very cheap, however, accessing the n-th element will require the algorithm to pass through n-1 nodes before reaching the n-th.
+We can access the `head` of the list as follows:

     iex> [head | tail] = [1,2,3]
     [1,2,3]